KRTirtho/schoolacious/CONTRIBUTION.md

 While the prerequisites above must be satisfied prior to having your pull request reviewed, the reviewer(s) may ask you to complete additional design work, tests, or other changes before your pull request can be ultimately accepted.

-> **Note**: Don't create tests after finishing the feature.
-Always create test before implementing any major feature and change according to development.
+> **Note**: Don't create tests after finishing writing the feature.
+Always create test before implementing any major/simple feature and change accordingly in development.
 This can mitigate the chances of having hidden bugs that get introduced after deployment

 ## Styleguides